Burntt/FinRL_Crypto/README.md

 The original [paper](https://arxiv.org/abs/2209.05559) authored by [Berend Gort](https://www.linkedin.com/in/bjdg/) and Xiao-Yang Liu can be found [here](https://arxiv.org/abs/2209.05559)!

-## How to use the Framework
+## How to use

-In order to ensure reproducability of the results in the paper, the code usage is simplified as much as possible.
-You start with all the settings in the ```config_main.py``` file.
-This is where you set all the settings for:
+To reproduce the results in the paper, the codes are simplified as much as possible.
+You start with the settings in```config_main.py``` file, where you set all the settings for:

 - The Walkforward, K-Cross Validation, and Combinatorial Purged Cross Validation (CPCV) methods.
 - Set how many candles/data points you require for training and validation.